tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 ![Пример бота](/pictures/ru/privacy.png){ style="margin: 0 auto" }

 ::: info Force reply {#force-reply}
-If a bot has the privacy mode enabled and asks a group member a question, the user's answer clearly should be a message reply so that the bot can see it.
+If a bot with privacy mode enabled asks a question in a group, the user's response must be a reply for the bot to see it.

-Rather than ask the user to choose to "reply", a bot can send a "force reply" message which automatically makes the user start replying.
+To make replying easier, a bot can send a "force reply" message which automatically initiates the reply interface for the user.

 However, I don't recommend using force reply.
 In my opinion, automatic replies only confuse users.
 :::